You’ve been thinking about starting a side hustle for some time now, but how do you know what are the best side hustles for you to choose from?

 Don’t let the terminology confuse you.
-There are a lot of terms out there that can be used interchangeably, but they all essentially mean “self-employment”.
-They are all business ventures that an individual can take on themselves.
+There are a lot of terms out there that can be used interchangeably, but they all essentially mean “self-employment.”
+They are business ventures that an individual can take on themselves.

-Consultant – a specialist, someone who gives professional, expert advice
+- Consultant – a specialist, someone who gives professional, expert advice

-Entrepreneur – someone who creates a new business, who assumes most or all of the risks
+- Entrepreneur – someone who creates a new business, who assumes most or all of the risks

-Freelancer – someone who sells their work or services by the project, hour, day, etc. opposed to having a salary with one employer
+- Freelancer – someone who sells their work or services by the project, hour, day, etc. opposed to having a salary with one employer

-Gig Worker – a short or uncertain duration job that is typically project or task-based
+- Gig Worker – a short or uncertain duration job that is typically project or task-based

-Side Hustle – a way to make money on the “side” of your full time job that is usually based on a passion or hobby
+- Side Hustle – a way to make money on the “side” of your full time job that is usually based on a passion or hobby

-Solopreneur – a solo entrepreneur; an entrepreneur who works alone
+- Solopreneur – a solo entrepreneur; an entrepreneur who works alone

 The best side hustle or business for you to start is one that fits your lifestyle and is something you can commit to without sacrificing your other priorities.